Information Day on the Pact on Migration and Asylum

-EMN Estonia and the Ministry of the Interior invite participants to the second Information Day on the Pact on Migration and Asylum on 10 February 2026, the aim of which is to provide an overview of the most significant changes accompanying the pact in Estonian and European Union practice.
+EMN Estonia and the Ministry of the Interior invite participants to the second Information Day on the Pact on Migration and Asylum on 10 February 2026, to provide an overview of the most significant changes accompanying the pact in Estonian and European Union practice.

 08:45–09:15 Registration and welcome coffee